LMMS/assets/README.md

 Commit Rules:

 1. The samples you commit must be CC0.
-We can however give you credit (your name and email.) in the about area of LMMS if you please.
+We can however give you credit (your name and email) in the about area of LMMS if you please.

 2. These samples have to be created/recorded by you.
-They can not be from other commercial sample packs/libraries.
+They can not be taken from any other commercial sample packs/libraries.